 What is Paraplatin?

-Paraplatin (carboplatin) is a cancer medication that interferes with the growth of cancer cells and slows their growth and spread in the body.
+Paraplatin (carboplatin) is a cancer medication that interferes with with the division of rapidly multiplying cells, particularly cancer cells, and slows their growth and spread in the body.

-Paraplatin is used together with other cancer medications to treat ovarian cancer.
+Paraplatin injection is a presciption medicine used together with other cancer drugs to treat ovarian cancer.

 You should not receive Paraplatin if you have severe bleeding or bone marrow suppression.